With his fifteenth studio album in stores this week, we caught up for a long chat with Moby...

 His 1990 single 'Go' was a a throbbing, Twin Peaks-sampling techno monster that had been tearing up dancefloors all over the world for nearly a full two years before it finally appeared on his eponymous debut album in 1992, but while he enjoyed some patchy chart success over the years that followed, it was on his 1999 album Play that Moby's unique formula of channeling dusty, vintage vocal samples through a prism of house, techno, hip-hop and its more mellow cousin trip-hop had turned his music into a model of ubiquity, as likely to be found in your mum's CD collection or on a Volkswagen advert as it was on a club dancefloor.

-As anyone who has read his 2016 memoir Porcelain will attest, Moby played his own part in the debauchery of the early rave scene, but his ascent to mainstream recognition was more the result of serendipity than any desire for fame or recognition: famously, every single one of the album's tracks was licensed out by TV shows, brands and films, but only because the radio stations didn't want to play them, and so Moby decided to say yes to their requests.
+As anyone who has read his 2016 memoir Porcelain will attest, Moby played his own part in the debauchery of the early rave scene, but his ascent to mainstream success was more the result of serendipity than any desire for recognition: famously, every single one of the album's tracks was licensed out by TV shows, brands and films, but only because the radio stations didn't want to play them, and so Moby decided to say yes to their requests.
 Soon, his music was everywhere.

 He's continued to release albums ever since and this week Moby returns with his fifteenth studio album, Everything Was Beautiful, and Nothing Hurt.
 Where his last few releases have alternately comprised minimalist, ambient music and loud, thrashing guitars, his latest record sees him return to more familiar territory and on the eve of its release we caught up with the man himself for a chat about what it means when nobody listens to albums anymore, writing about humanity in the Trump era, and why he won't be playing at a venue near you...